 Marked annually around the world, White Ribbon Day is a global initiative to end male violence against women and calls on men to take action to make a difference.

 The day marks an opportunity to raise awareness, speak out and say “no” to violence against women.
 People can get involved in the White Ribbon campaign by wearing a white ribbon, and signing a promise to never commit, excuse or remain silent about male violence against women.

-David Williams, Chief Executive of Portsmouth City Council, said:
+Natalie Brahma-Pearl, Chief Executive of Portsmouth City Council said:

-Portsmouth residents can show their support by making the Promise to never commit, excuse or remain silent about male violence against women.
+Portsmouth residents can show their support by wearing a White Ribbon and making the Promise to never commit, excuse or remain silent about male violence against women.
 Men are specifically encouraged to make the Promise but anyone aged 14+ can do so.